top of page

 NSF_Official_logo_Med_Res_600ppi.png

-PSE Math was awarded an NSF INCLUDES grant to expand the COME-IN RESOURCES to support a 2-year project that trains mathematicians and statisticians and supports departments in participation initiatives.
-This material is based upon work supported by the U. S. National Science Foundation under Award No. #2304106.
-Any opinions, findings and conclusions or recommendations expressed in this project are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+TPSE Math was awarded an NSF INCLUDES grant to expand the COME-IN RESOURCES to support a 2-year project that trains mathematicians and statisticians and supports departments in participation initiatives.

 OVERVIEW

-Join a network of individuals & departments from across the country in this 2-year NSF-funded DEI pilot program, which will test the viability of COME-IN Resources (see below) in small departmental teams.
-With guidance of DEI experts, 6 participants will train as DEI consultants and be paired with 6 departmental teams to plan and execute a DEI activity or project in the participating department.
+This 2-year NSF-funded DEI pilot program will test the viability of COME-IN Resources (see below) in small departmental teams.
+With guidance of DEI experts, 6 participants are training as DEI consultants, and have been paired with 6 departmental teams to plan and execute a DEI activity or project in the participating department.
 This program consists of four connected components:

 • Building a foundation to improve broadening participation and inclusion efforts in departments